 In the garden, I prefer to find alternatives to killing gophers which keep their damage in check but allow the little guys to keep playing their role in the ecosystem.
 As Rachel Kaplan writes in her guide Urban Homesteading, “we need to change our attitude about pests.
 We've lived at war with our environment for too long, and the results of that are staring us in the face.”

 So, how do we deal with gophers without using poison, or without traps?

-Nowadays there is also a commercial product sold under various names like “gopher basket” which is a preformed underground chicken wire “basket” which you can simply plant your plants into.
+Nowadays there is also a commercial product sold under various names like “gopher basket,” a preformed underground chicken wire “basket” which you can simply plant your seeds or seedlings in.

-Since incorporating hardware cloth into my garden, the gophers have finally left it alone.
+Since I incorporated hardware cloth into my garden, the gophers have finally left it alone.
 This is the method I recommend if you have the time, energy, and money.

-There is another category of “humane” methods which I have not personally tried, but are much easier to implement than subterranean hardware cloth and may be worth a try.
+There is another category of “humane” methods (which I have not personally tried) that are much easier to implement than subterranean hardware cloth and may be worth a go.
 These are devices which produce noise or vibrations underground, like pinwheels or ultrasonic devices.
 They are meant to scare the gophers away from that area.
 Sounds interesting.

 Tried and Failed Techniques

-The following are some common techniques which you may consider because of their ease, but which I have tried and which failed.
+The following are some common techniques which you may consider because of their ease, but which I have tried without success.